-- There’s no need to create invoices.
-Our platform automatically creates invoices and sends them to the companies you hauled for through the marketplace, saving you from that often tedious job.
+- There’s no need to create and process invoices.
+Our trucking logistics platform automatically creates invoices and sends them to the companies you hauled for through the marketplace, saving you from that often tedious job.

 - Due to the nature of salt and snow work things can change quickly, you’ll be notified when the job changes -- every time!